Migraine Treatment

 Top Neurologist Migraine Specialist in bakersfield, ca

-Migraines may develop in childhood, adolescence, or early adulthood.
-Women are more likely to experience migraines than men.
-One of the most common risk factors for migraines is family history.
-According to the Migraine Research Foundation, a child who has one parent with migraine has a 50% chance of inheriting it, and if both parents have migraine, the chance rises to 75%.
+Migraines can develop at any stage of life, including childhood, adolescence, or early adulthood.
+In addition, research shows that women are more likely than men to suffer from migraines.
+One of the most common risk factors is family history.
+In fact, the Migraine Research Foundation reports that a child with one parent who has migraines has a 50% chance of developing them.
+That risk jumps to 75% if both parents have migraines.

 • Constipation